Category Archives: Covenant

 Now those who define “until death do us part” as a divine prohibition on divorce would say this situation is unfortunate for this woman, but she still must remain bound by the broken marriage covenant and to a husband who is perpetually committing infidelity.
 They claim that she would be committing a crime against her husband and a sin against God if she were to exercise her right to exit the broken marriage covenant.
 They claim that her vows are broken by her divorcing her husband—vows made in the presence of witnesses and before God.

-The Believer and Their Unfaithful Spouse Vs The Church and Their Unfaithful Spouse
+The Believer and Their Unfaithful Spouse Vs The Church and Their Unfaithful Member

 Inexplicably, the church has decided to ignore the rules by which a bilateral covenant is governed.
 The traditional stance on marriage covenants is to ignore the breaking of conditions.
 In essence, the church requires those who break the conditions of their marriage covenant to go stand in the corner for five minutes and think about what they’ve done.
 If the offender says, “No” and continues breaking the conditions, then the church does nothing or excommunicates them from the church, but they refuse to let the spouse excommunicate them from the marriage.
-When the church can divorce these offenders from the covenant that they have entered with them but the innocent spouse cannot, this is duplicitous and wrong.
-This unrepentant professor of the faith cannot be allowed to pollute the church, but they can and must remain a mill stone tied to their believing spouse’s neck.
+When the church can divorce these offenders from the covenant that they have entered into with them but the innocent spouse cannot, this is duplicitous.
+This unrepentant professor of the faith cannot be allowed to pollute the church, but according to much of church tradition, the unrepentant spouse has unfettered access to their believing spouse.
+They not only pollute their believing spouse, but they “revile the things which they do not understand; and the things which they know by instinct, like unreasoning animals, by these things they are destroyed…these are grumblers, finding fault, following after their lusts; they speak arrogantly, flattering people for the sake of gaining and advantage” (Jude 10 & 16).
 No distinction should exist here.
+Believing spouses are part of the body of Christ and if the church can excommunicate them, then the believing spouse can divorce them.
+Do these godly spouses not deserve the same protection as the rest of the church?

 Some will argue that as believers in Christ Jesus we should follow God’s example by forgiving our spouses even when they break the conditions of the marriage covenant?
 This of course restricts divorce more severely than Christ Himself who gave us the exception clause: “except in the case of pornia” (a term with broad meaning but surely encompassing adultery).
 In addition, God forgiving covenant breakers is a false argument because it is not what God does.
 God sends unrepentant sinners (covenant breakers) to eternal damnation—“away from the presence of the Lord and from the glory of His power” (2 Thes.
 1:9).
-God only enters into a covenant relationship with covenant keepers as His forgiveness makes no allowance for His children to break the covenant.
-Hence the word “Grace”.
-Arguing that forgiveness prevents freeing oneself from a broken bilateral covenant is a vacuous platitude against God’s provision for divorce.
+God only enters into a covenant relationship with covenant keepers as divine forgiveness comes with regeneration and transformation that secures the saints in Christ’s holiness.
+These cannot break the covenant conditions because Christ has kept them on their behalf.
+For by grace you have been saved.

 God’s Covenant With His Children Vs The Marriage Covenant

-The covenant that God enters into with His children is a unilateral covenant, which is to say that God keeps the covenant on behalf of His beloved children (thank God, for we could not).
+The covenant that God enters into with His children is a unilateral covenant, which is to say that God keeps the covenant on behalf of His beloved children…thank God, for we could not.
 The covenant between God and His children is perfect as God is perfect, and its conditions and blessings are all intact.
 Not only does God give his children the righteousness of Christ, which maintains their good standing in their covenant with God, but God also places His Holy Spirit within them to cause them to walk according to His statutes and he empowers each of them to observe his ordinances (Ezekiel 36:27).
-So the reality is that each of God’s chosen children are keepers of all of the conditions of the covenant that God has welcomed them into for His glory and for their salvation.
-As a result both parties of the beloved’s covenant with God will receive the blessings for which they entered the covenant.
+So the reality is that each of God’s chosen children are keepers of all of the conditions of the covenant of salvation.
+As a result both parties of the brides covenant with Christ will receive the blessings for which they entered the covenant.

 The Idea that Long-suffering Means No Divorce

 Those who claim that divorce is always a sin would argue that Christians must follow the law of love and endure their unfaithful partner with long-suffering because their reward in heaven will be great.
 Their reward in heaven will be great because Jesus has won it for them.
-Having long-suffering for the brethren is not at issue in a marriage to an unbelieving spouse.
-Believers suffer the imperfections of one another because it is the loving thing to do and because each one remains imperfect as long as they are in the flesh, but believers are commanded to separate themselves from the unrepentant because bad company corrupts good morals, because a believer and an unbeliever have nothing in common, because Ezra’s godly example demands as much, and because God did so to Israel.
+Having long-suffering for the brethren, as taught in 1 Corinthians 13, is not at issue in a marriage to an unbelieving spouse.
+Believers suffer the imperfections of one another because it is the loving thing to do and because each one remains imperfect as long as they are in the flesh, but believers are commanded to separate themselves from the unrepentant because bad company corrupts good morals, because a believer and an unbeliever have nothing in common, because Ezra’s godly example demands as much, and because God did so to Israel and Judah.

-The damage done to the believer who is frightened by “Christian” superstition into remaining in an unequally yoked marriage with the threat of God’s eternal wrath is awful indeed.
+The damage inflicted upon the innocent, believing spouse, oppressed by “Christian” legalism and the tyranny of the weaker brother, to remain in an unequally yoked marriage with the threat of God’s eternal wrath is awful indeed.
 Remaining in a broken marriage covenant forces the innocent spouse into an unrighteous arrangement.
-Their wicked spouse has broken the conditions of the covenant effectively negating the benefits promised to the innocent spouse while the innocent spouse is expected to keep providing the benefits to the wicked spouse without an end in sight.
+Their wicked spouse has broken the conditions of the covenant effectively negating the benefits promised to the innocent spouse while the innocent spouse is expected to keep providing the benefits to the wicked spouse without reciprocity or peace in the home.

 Matthew Henry highlighted an additional evil when he said that the children in an unequally yoked marriage will receive an undue influence from the unbelieving spouse because the children come into the world slaves to unrighteousness, which causes them to feel a greater kinship with their unbelieving parent.
 In addition, the believing spouse will be discouraged in their own sanctification efforts, and the children will be encouraged to sin without consequence, seeing that their unbelieving parent is more often than not rewarded for taking tremendous advantage of the believing spouse.